Title of the XML Document | TodoAlicante

 Subtitle of the XML Document

-In a recent development, the government has announced new measures to tackle climate change.
-These measures are aimed at reducing carbon emissions by 40% over the next decade.
+In a significant development, the local authorities have announced new measures to tackle the ongoing issues in the city.
+These measures are expected to bring about substantial changes in the community.